-Back-constraints have been recently introduced to the B-GPLVM [22].
-In [39] the authors proposed to approximate the true posterior of the latent space by introducing a variational distribution conditioned on some unobserved inputs.
-However, those inputs are not related to the observation space considered in this paper (i.e., the outputs Y of the GPLVM).
-In [23] the variational posterior of the latent space is constrained by using the trick of the parametric deterministic mapping from [34].
-Finally, in [28], the authors replaced the variational approximation with a Monte Carlo expectation-maximization algorithm.
+Similar line of work has been introduced lately to constrain the B-GPLVM [22].
+[39] proposed to approximate the true posterior of the latent space by introducing a variational distribution conditioned on some unobserved (or partially observed) inputs.
+Yet, those inputs are not related to the common observation space considered in this paper (i.e., the outputs Y of the GPLVM).
+[23] constrain the variational posterior of the latent space by reintroducing the trick of the parametric deterministic mapping from [34].
+Finally, in [28], the authors replaced the variational approximation with a sampling based expectation-maximization algorithm.
 Samples were obtained from the GP mapping from the observed inputs to the manifold.

 Our proposed VGP-AE advances the current literature in many aspects: (1) We introduce a GP mapping for our recognition model.
-Hence, can model different uncertainty levels per input, which allows us to learn more confident latent representations.
-(2) The use of the non-parametric GPs also allows us to model complex structures at a lesser expense than the MLP (fewer parameters).
+Hence, contrary to [34,37,38,23], we are able to model different uncertainty levels per input, which allows us to learn more confident latent representations.
+(2) The use of the non-parametric GPs also allows us to model complex structures at a lesser expense than the MLP (GPs do not depend on the inputs' dimensionality).
 Thus, it is less prone to overfitting and scales better to high-dimensional data.
 (3) Compared to [39] our probabilistic recognition model facilitates a low-dimensional projection of our observed features, while the variational constraint in [39] does not constitute a probabilistic mapping.
-(4) We learn the GP encoders/decoders in a joint optimization, while [28] train the two models in an alternating scheme.
+(4) We learn the GP encoders/decoders in a joint optimization, while [28] alternate between training the two models in an iterative and expensive learning scheme.